jsandlund/udacity-fend-p5/README.md

 - Use a third-party MV* framework (Knockout.js) to manage the data and codebase
 - Interact with multiple online public APIs to retrieve data asynchronously using AJAX

 We get ratings data from Foursquare & Yelp.
 Native JS Promises are used to handle multiple asynchronous requests.
-I attempted to use OO practices to structure the codebase.
+I attempted to use object oriented practices to make the codebase highly modular & readable.

 ## Installation